 Personal Care Agreements and Their Importance to Medicaid Eligibility

 Personal care agreements are particularly important if an elderly individual might require long-term care Medicaid, such as nursing home care, in the future.
 This is because Medicaid has an asset limit, which for most states, is $2,000.
 (To see state specific asset limits, click here).
 To prevent seniors from “gifting” their assets over the established limit in order to become asset eligible, Medicaid has a 5-year look back rule (2.5 years in California).
-During the “look back” period, all past asset transfers are scrutinized to ensure they were not “gifted”, and if it is found an applicant has violated this rule, a penalty of Medicaid ineligibility will result.
+During the “look back” period, all past asset transfers immediately preceding one’s Medicaid application date are scrutinized to ensure they were not “gifted”.
+If an applicant has violated this rule, a penalty of Medicaid ineligibility will result.

 In the case of a long-term care Medicaid applicant paying a caregiver without this formal contract in place, Medicaid most likely will consider these payments as gifts, and hence, in violation of the look back rule.
 A personal care agreement legitimizes the reason payments are being made to the individual, or stated differently, offers proof that money is being paid by the Medicaid applicant for receipt of care services.
 If only an informal verbal agreement has been made, there is no proof as to why the individual is receiving money from the Medicaid applicant.
 In addition to the contractual agreement, caregivers should keep a daily log detailing the services provided, the hours worked, and payments received.
 This provides further proof of the relationship between the Medicaid applicant (care recipient) and the caregiver, should Medicaid need it.